John Pemberton`s homepage

 Development of an account of the ontology of physical things as homeodynamic processes generated from further things.

-See summary of LSE individual research initiative here.
+See brief summary of current research here.

 Joint papers with Nancy Cartwright: